-We all have traditional foods we eat for the holidays, recipes that are passed from generation to generation, old family recipes that we cherish and remind us of who we are and where we come from.
+We all have traditional foods we eat for the holidays, recipes passed from generation to generation, old family recipes that we cherish and remind us of who we are and where we come from.

-For this reason, when I created this list of some traditional recipes from around the world, recipes that many fellow food bloggers were happy to share with me, I tried to avoid the trends of gluten free, keto, vegan, vegetarian and other diets that are popular on the internet.
+For this reason, when I created this list of some traditional recipes from around the world, recipes that many fellow food bloggers were happy to share with me, I tried to avoid the trends of gluten-free, keto, vegan, vegetarian, and other diets that are popular on the internet.

-When I think traditional Easter recipes from around the world I think appetizers, fresh greens and vegetables, slowly roasted meats, sweet yeast breads, colored eggs, and beautiful desserts.
+When I think of traditional Easter recipes worldwide, I think appetizers, fresh greens and vegetables, slowly roasted meats, sweet yeast breads, colored eggs, and beautiful desserts.

 So, here is my collection of Easter traditional recipes from around the world.

 TRADITIONAL EASTER RECIPES FROM AROUND THE WORLD